Norm Benning: 1989–2012

-Benning has attempted numerous NASCAR races in the top 3 divisions during his career.
+Benning has attempted numerous NASCAR races in the top three divisions during his career.
 Benning made his NASCAR debut in 1989, driving in three races in the Cup Series for the No. 99 car owned by Jerry O'Neil.
 After starting 35th, Benning would finish 30th in his debut at Dover.
 He would then match that finish at Pocono and 31st in his return to Dover.

 Benning made his last Cup points race start for O'Neil in 1993, starting last (39th) at Darlington and finishing 39th after one lap of competition.
 After that, Benning attempted to make the Daytona 500 for seven consecutive years, but either failed to qualify or was denied entry due to his car being slow in practice.
-He attempted many Cup races through 2001 in his own No. 84 84 Lumber Chevy, as well a couple of entries of the No. 79 T.R.I.X.
+He attempted many Cup races through 2001 in his own No. 84 84 Lumber Chevy, as well as a couple of entries of the No. 79 T.R.I.X.
 Racing car.
 Benning attempted a total of 33 Cup races, but DNQ'd 29 times.
 He withdrew from the 2011 Daytona 500.

 Benning's next NASCAR start came in the Craftsman Truck Series in 2002.
-Driving for Troxell Racing, Benning qualified the No. 93 Chevy into the field at Nashville Superspeedway in 18th position.
-A vibration dropped the team out of the event and Benning finished 32nd.
-In 2009 Benning was back in the Truck Series attempting a full season.
-He only missed one race and that was Daytona.
-At Michigan, Benning finished 17th his best finish of the year for the Camping World Truck Series.
+Driving for Troxell Racing, Benning qualified the No. 93 Chevy into the field at Nashville Superspeedway in eighteenth position.
+A vibration dropped the team out of the event, and Benning finished 32nd.
+In 2009, Benning was back in the Truck Series attempting a full season.
+He only missed one race, and that was Daytona.
+At Michigan, Benning finished seventeenth his best finish of the year for the Camping World Truck Series.
 His final position in points was 21st.

 Benning attempted the NASCAR Busch Series for the next two years.
-Benning was able to compete in 3 of the 6 races attempted.
+Benning was able to compete in three of the six races attempted.
 In his debut, Benning started the 2003 Nazareth race in 42nd and finished in 40th.
 He was later able to improve during the season with a career-best 36th place at NHIS.
 Driving once again at Nazareth, Benning started 42nd before brake failure forced him out of the race, finishing 38th.
-He fielded a car for Dion Ciccarelli at Nazareth in 2004, who finished 29th.
+He fielded a car for Dion Ciccarelli at Nazareth in 2004, and he finished 29th.

-During the 2008 Truck Series season, Benning competed in 7 of the 8 races attempted driving his own No. 57 Chevrolet.
+During the 2008 Truck Series season, Benning competed in seven of the eight races attempted driving his own No. 57 Chevrolet.
 In 2009, Benning competed full-time in the Truck Series for his team (his first attempt at a full NASCAR season).
 He qualified for 24 of 25 races and finished 21st in overall points.
-His best finish came at Michigan when he finished 17th with Germane Red sponsorship.
+His best finish came at Michigan when he finished seventeenth with Germane Red sponsorship.